bailey27/cppcryptfs/INSTALL.md

 perl Configure VC-WIN64A no-shared no-tests --prefix=C:\git\openssl-amd64-static  --openssldir=C:\git\openssl-amd64-static
 ```

 This will cause the output of the build to be placed under C:\git\openssl-amd64-static.
-Shange amd64 to x86 or arm64 if doing 32-bit intel or ARM64 builds.
+Change amd64 to x86 or arm64 if doing 32-bit intel or ARM64 builds.

 Then run "nmake" to build OpenSSL.